faithchan/store-availability/store-availability/README.md

 9. Upon successful selection of the product's Model, Finish and Capacity - You will see the price and stores with available stock appear on the right hand side of the Modal.
 10. Click on any of the store you prefer.
 11. The address and opening hours of the store you have selected will appear on the Modal.
 You will also see a blue button that enables you to save item to the bottom Modal "Saved Items".
-12. Additional Feature (in progress) - While call agents are speaking with customers, they can save customer's requests and can share with customer this list should the customer be willing to share their personal email.
+12. Additional Feature (in progress) - While call agents are speaking with customers, they can save customer's requests so that and can share with customer this list should the customer be willing to share their personal email.
     You should end up with an interface like this -
     <img src="./public/EndProduct.png" width="400"/>